Raila Odinga: Personal life

+Odinga wrote Flame of Freedom, a 1040-page autobiography which talks about his life from childhood.
+It was launched on 6 October 2013 in Kenya and subsequently in United States on 15 October 2013.

+Nicknames

+Odinga accrued several nicknames during his political career.
+These include "Tinga", "Hummer", "Baba", "Jakom", "Agwambo", "Joshua", "Rao" and "People's president".

+Early career

 Business and entrepreneurship

 Odinga returned to Kenya in 1970 and in 1971 he founded the Standard Processing Equipment Construction & Erection Ltd (later renamed East African Spectre), the only company manufacturing liquid petroleum gas cylinders in Kenya.

 Civil service career

 In 1974, Odinga was appointed group standards manager of the Kenya Bureau of Standards.
-After holding this position for 4 years, he was promoted to be the deputy director in 1978, a post he held until his 1982 detention.
+After holding this position for four years, he was promoted to be the deputy director in 1978, a post he held until his 1982 detention.

 Political career

 1982 Kenyan coup attempt

-At 3 a.m. on Sunday, 1 August 1982, a group of soldiers from the Kenya Air Force led by Senior Private Hezekiah Ochuka attempted to overthrow the government of then president Daniel Arap Moi.
+At 3 a.m. on Sunday, 1 August 1982, a group of soldiers from the Kenya Air Force led by Senior Private Hezekiah Ochuka attempted to overthrow the government of President Daniel Arap Moi.
 After the failed attempt to overthrow him, President Moi re-organized Kenya's security architecture, staffing it with his loyalists and then he ensured a law was passed in parliament that gave him emergency powers while placing the provincial administration under the office of the president.

 Odinga was arrested and charged with treason after being accused of being among the masterminds of the 1982 coup.
-He was released six years later in February 1988 but detained again in August of the same year to be released in June 1989.
+He was released six years later in February 1988 but was detained again that August; he was finally released in June 1989.